History of the kilt: Dispute about invention

 Reactions of 20th- and 21st-century researchers to the Rawlinson story have been mixed.
 J. G. Mackay (1924) calls it a "myth" without "credence", but one difficult to dispel for having gone so long without "a serious attempt to contradict it".
-He suspects a military-politics motivation behind the letter: "There was at that time, as on several occasions since, an attempt being made to have the wearing of the [Highland] dress by the Highland regiments discontinued ... and the article in question was written with the intention of discrediting the dress as a national garb."
+He suspects a military-political motivation behind the letter: "There was at that time, as on several occasions since, an attempt being made to have the wearing of the [Highland] dress by the Highland regiments discontinued ... and the article in question was written with the intention of discrediting the dress as a national garb."
 Sir Thomas Innes of Learney (1939/1971) calls it a "wretched story".
 Barnes & Kennedy (1956) say the idea "was attributed" to Rawlinson, without taking a side.
 John Telfer Dunbar (1979) takes the letter at face value, and Hugh Trevor-Roper (1983) accepts it without much question, relying on it heavily in a later posthumous volume (2008).
 Banks & de La Chapelle (2007) label the story a "legend", accept the location, then suggest that the workers themselves may have invented the short kilt.
 Murray Pittock (2010) wrote that "it is ... ridiculous to suppose that an English Quaker industrialist could determine the sartorial priorities of ... a national culture" and that the story was characterised by "easy vehemence and lack of either rigour or depth".
 John Purser (2020) reports that there is no evidence to support the story in Rawlinson's own copious detailed papers.